Hello and welcome to the podcast of Lotus Eaters episode 1236.

 And you're doing a joke.

-It literally was twenty minutes.
+It literally was 20 minutes.

-See, my guess is Corbyn saw that and thought, Oh, that's a kind of humanitarian thing.
+See, my guess is Corbyn saw that and thought, oh, that's a kind of humanitarian thing.

-That's kind of thing I mean to see.
+That's the kind of thing I'm into.

-Then he realised, Oh, it's associated with the right.
+Then he realised, oh, it's associated with the right.

 Oh, it's the far right.

-Rupert Lowe posted saying, Oh, it's great.
+Rupert Lowe poster saying, oh, it's great.

-Yeah, Jeremy Corbyn's like, no way.
+Jeremy Corbyn's like, no way.

-Same with John McDonald though.
+Same with John McDonnell, though.

 Like, again, that old Irish communist.

-Yeah, you're both, you're both independents.
+Yeah, you're both independents.

 You can stand by yourself.